GoBoundless/spar/README.md

       /pages
         index.html.haml       #Your single, root HTML page

-    /public                   #Put files here that you want to be available to your application, but not managed as assets.
+    /public                   #File in here will be available to your application, but not managed as assets.
-      /downloads              #Any files in this folder will include a 'Content-Disposition: attachment;' header if deployed to S3
+      /downloads              #File in here will include a 'Content-Disposition: attachment;' header if deployed to S3

     /vendor                   #Put external libraries like jquery or bootstrap here /javascripts
       /stylesheets

-    config.yml                #ENV settings for dev, staging, prod README                    #your project's README
+    config.yml                #ENV settings for development, staging, production README                    #your project's README

 # Configuration